-October 18, 2010: Six months after the iPad debuts, Steve Jobs reveals that Apple’s tablet is already outselling Macs.
+October 18, 2010: Just six months after the iPad debuts, Steve Jobs reveals that Apple’s tablet already outsells the mighty Macintosh computer.

 During the company’s fourth-quarter earnings call, Jobs says Apple sold 4.19 million iPads during the previous three months, compared with 3.89 million Macs.